-Improving how we make decisions, and how we influence the decisions of others, there are deep mechanisms at play.
-For example, it isn’t merely a matter of weighing logic or emotion – the typical head vs heart debate.
+To improve how we make decisions and how we influence the decisions of others, there are deep mechanisms at play.
+For example, it isn’t merely a matter of weighing logic or emotion, the typical head vs heart debate.

-To help you get to grips with what these are and how you can leverage them, here’s a brief list of reads for your 2019 book list.
-You’ll be thinking better in no time.
+In order to help you get to grips with what these are and how you can leverage them, here’s a brief suggestion of reads for your 2019 book list.
+You’ll be thinking better in no time!

 Richard Shotton sets out to help the reader understand what drives decisions and in turn, how they can then become the influencer within the process.
 The book is split into 25 short chapters, each tackling a different cognitive bias.
 In short, you are sure to find a variety of ways to look at and approach marketing challenges.

-This second edition sees Nahai use the latest insights in psychology, neuroscience, and behavioural economics.
+Nahai’s second edition outlines the latest insights in psychology, neuroscience, and behavioural economics.
 Consequently, readers explore persuasive ideas to interpret the motivations behind consumer behaviour.
-With easy-to-digest content, this book aims to help the reader engage with their own audience in a more purposeful way.
+Easy-to-digest content allows this book to help any reader engage with their own audience in a more purposeful way.

-Intelligent and witty, Dobelli’s book is set out across 100 short chapters each focusing on a specific bias.
-The book sets out to transform the reader’s decision making in both professional and personal circumstances.
+Intelligent and witty, Dobelli’s book is set out across 100 short chapters.
+Each chapter focuses on a specific bias.
+The book transforms decision making in both professional and personal circumstances.

 In Thinking, Fast and Slow, Nobel prize winner Kahneman, provides an overview of his and his late colleague Amos Tversky’s major ideas and discoveries in the field of behavioural economics.
-The book outlines the two systems that drive the way we think; fast, intuitive thinking, and slow, rational thinking.
+As a result, the book outlines the two systems that drive the way we think; fast, intuitive thinking, and slow, rational thinking.
 Kahneman provides the reader with practical techniques for the latter.

 Sign up to our newsletter Noggin Notes for a curated monthly collection of psychology-based marketing tips from our Turtl Team.